JadeFerrao/ResNet50-Basic/README.md

 ## Flowers Dataset

-The pre-trained model in this section has been trained using the popular flowers dataset.
+The pre-trained model in this section has been trained using the popular flowers ImageNet dataset.
 The flowers dataset is a benchmark for image classification, widely used for testing and benchmarking different machine learning models.
 The pre-trained model can be used for various applications related to image recognition and classification.

 ### Model Details